debdattasarkar/DSA/2. Strings/5. (M) Longest Palindromic Substring/README.md

 ---

-Let me know if you'd like to see optimized solutions (like expand-around-center or dynamic programming) in code for this problem!

----

 Here’s a full **text explanation with dry run** and **Python / C++ / JavaScript code** for the **Longest Palindromic Substring** problem shown in the image.

 ---